Toggle menu

 The benefits of direct payments

-Direct payments give you more flexibility over how your care and support is arranged and provided.
+Direct payments give you more flexibility over how your care and support are arranged and provided.

 For example, you could choose to hire care workers or personal assistants who: